 Comprehension is the ability to understand what one is reading -- to make connections between what is read and already known and to be able to draw conclusions.
 It requires asking questions like "what's the most important point?" and "why did things happen that way?".

 It is important to note that there are many ways to process text.
 Whether a student turns the pages of a book, listens to an audiobook, or scrolls through an e-book on a tablet, they still enjoy the exact same story.
 Students who struggle with decoding and fluency may benefit from assistive technology (AT), which can help them access and understand material that is at their intellectual level.

 You may have seen that your child's school organizes classroom books by "levels."
 These levels help children pick out books on their own and help teachers track student progress.
 Levels are based on things like the total number of words used (in each sentence, on each page, and in the whole book); how many different words are used, and how many get repeated; and how much pictures are used to help the reader understand what is written.

 Schools choose their own ways of leveling books, but one of the most used scales is called Fountas & Pinnell.
 The Fountas & Pinnell chart [PDF] gives guidelines for reading goals by grade level.
 If your child is reading below the "meets expectations" level for their grade, they may need extra help.

-Your child’s school may use a different reading level system than the one here.
+Your child’s school may use a different reading level system than the one seen here.
 Ask your child’s teacher how their reading level is measured, and how their progress compares to others in their class, the school, and across the country.

 To learn more...